 You can tell your children whatever you want about money, but what they see you doing with it will make a lasting impression.
-When it comes to money, kids begin watching their parents for cues at a very young age.

 Teaching by “example gives a much more vivid picture, and kids will do what mom and dad do,” says Lisa Ray, financial education specialist for Consumer Credit Counseling Services in Atlanta.